• Home

 }

-- Diffence with
+• Diffence with Action

-, which provides better error feedback to users of the component. - Similar to other UI event handlers, specifying the event parameter is optional.
+• Similar to other UI event handlers, specifying the event parameter is optional.
 Use EventCallback when there’s no value passed to the callback.

 public Action CallbackTest { get; set; }